FlowMap: High-Quality Camera Poses, Intrinsics, and Depth via Gradient Descent: Parameterizing Depth, Pose, and Camera Intrinsics

-Suppose that for two consecutive frames, optical flow, per-pixel depths, and camera intrinsics are known.
+\myparagraph{Pose as a Function of Depth, Intrinsics and Optical Flow.} Suppose that for two consecutive frames, optical flow, per-pixel depths, and camera intrinsics are known.
 In this case, the relative pose between these frames can be computed differentiably in closed form.
 Following the approach proposed in FlowCam~\cite{smith2023flowcam}, we solve for the relative pose that best aligns each consecutive pair of un-projected depth maps.
 We then compose the resulting relative poses to produce absolute poses in a common coordinate system.

 More formally, we cast depth map alignment as an orthogonal Procrustes problem, allowing us to draw upon this problem's differentiable, closed-form solution~\cite{choy2020deep}.
 We begin by unprojecting the depth maps $\depth_i$ and $\depth_j$ using their respective intrinsics $\ints_i$ and $\ints_j$ to generate two point clouds $\surf_i$ and $\surf_j$.
 Next, because the Procrustes formulation requires correspondence between points, we use the known optical flow between frames $i$ and $j$ to match points in $\surf_i$ and $\surf_j$.
 This yields $\surf_i^\leftrightarrow$ and $\surf_j^\leftrightarrow$, two filtered point clouds for which a one-to-one correspondence exists.
 The Procrustes formulation seeks the rigid transformation that minimizes the total distance between the matched points: